supertokens/supertokens-auth-react/examples/with-emailpassword-vercel/README.md

 Follow the steps outlined below to run the application locally:

+1. Change directory to the **with-emailpassword-vercel** folder.

+        cd supertokens-auth-react/examples/with-emailpassword-vercel

-1. Run the command below to install the project dependencies.
+2. Run the command below to install the project dependencies.

         npm install